vitessio/website/content/en/docs/reference/features/vindexes.md

 * `consistent_lookup_unique`
 * `consistent_lookup`

-#### Conisitent Lookup usage
+#### Consistent Lookup usage

-There are 3 sessions with VTGate open when a consistent lookup is involved.
+There are 3 sessions which VTGate can open when a consistent lookup is involved.

 1. Pre session
 2. Normal session